 Finding the Gullah Geechee on St. Simons Island

-I had heard about the Gullah Geechee culture before, but I had always pictured former slaves signing hymns under a live oak.
+I had heard about the Gullah Geechee culture before, but I had always pictured former slaves singing hymns under a live oak.
 Then I did a story for the Golden Isles Visitors Guide and had the opportunity to interview Amy Roberts, executive director of the St. Simons African American Heritage Coalition.

 Amy’s ancestors were slaves on the Retreat Plantation on St. Simons Island.
 My in-laws live in a subdivision called Retreat, which presumably was where the Gullah people like Amy’s ancestors toiled.

-The plantation era is certainly a significant one in the African American history of the island, but it’s just the beginning, and there is a whole lot more that the Heritage Coalition is working to save…and share.
+The plantation era is certainly a significant one in the African American history of the island, but it’s just the beginning, and there is a whole lot more than the Heritage Coalition is working to save…and share.

 The Harrington Graded School and Growing Up on St. Simons

 The St. Simons African American Heritage Coalition’s mission is to save and share the Islands African American history from freedom to civil rights.
 They just completed a milestone in the renovation of The Harrington Graded School, an elementary school that was built for African Americans on St. Simons Island.

 The schoolhouse now serves as a cultural center with paintings depicting the struggles of African Americans coming to the new world, artifacts from the school, and a starting point for tours of the island’s African American history.

 The day we visited, Amy and her cohort Emory Rooks were at the schoolhouse.
 Both attended school here and had a wealth of stories about the schoolhouse, what it was like to go to school there and growing up on St. Simons and the legacy of the Gullah Geechee.
 I could have listened to their stories all day.
 The video below is just a small taste of the stories.
 Learn why Hazel’s Cafe was such a success and where the best fishing was on the island.